extemporelang/extemporelang.github.io/_docs/index.md

 freenode.

-For discussions about the docs themselves, there's a new **extempore-docs** channel on the [livecode slack group](https://livecode.slack.com/) where you can discuss issues/comments/suggestions for the docs.
+For discussions about the docs themselves, there's a new **extempore-docs** channel on the [livecode lurk server (a slack equivalent)](https://talk.lurk.org/) where you can discuss issues/comments/suggestions for the docs.
 Contributing to the docs [really is pretty easy]({{site.baseurl}}{% link _docs/overview/contributing.md
 %}#documentation), so don't be afraid to pipe up if you've got ideas.